shurco/litecart/README.md

 --no-site        disable create site
 ```

+## 🏦&nbsp;&nbsp;Adding payment systems
+#### Stripe
+Stripe is a popular payment system that allows you to accept online payments from customers.
+It provides various tools and APIs for processing payments, including the ability to accept credit and debit cards, digital wallets, and bank transfers.
+Stripe ensures payment security, currency processing, and support for various payment methods.

+To obtain the Secret key in Stripe, follow these steps:

+1. Log in to your <a href="https://dashboard.stripe.com" target="_blank">Stripe account</a> on the official Stripe website.
+If you don't have an account, <a href="https://dashboard.stripe.com/register" target="_blank">register</a> for one.
+2. In the top right corner, select the <a href="https://dashboard.stripe.com/developers" target="_blank">Developers section</a>.
+3. In the dropdown menu, choose "<a href="https://dashboard.stripe.com/apikeys" target="_blank">API Keys</a>".
+4. In the "Standard keys" section, you will find your "Secret key".

+> [!WARNING]
+> Please note that the "Secret key" is confidential information that should be kept secure.

+#### SpectroCoin
+<a href="https://spectrocoin.com/en/invite?referralId=b2n87748" target="_blank">SpectroCoin</a> is a payment system and cryptocurrency wallet that allows users to send and receive payments in various currencies, including cryptocurrencies such as Bitcoin, Ethereum, and others.
+It also offers currency exchange operations between different currencies and the ability to deposit and withdraw funds to bank accounts. <a href="https://spectrocoin.com/en/invite?referralId=b2n87748" target="_blank">SpectroCoin</a> ensures the security of payments and cryptocurrency storage, as well as offering additional features such as debit cards.

+To obtain a "Merchant ID", "Project (API) ID" and "Private key" in <a href="https://spectrocoin.com/en/invite?referralId=b2n87748" target="_blank">SpectroCoin</a>, follow these steps:

+1. Register on <a href="https://spectrocoin.com/en/invite?referralId=b2n87748" target="_blank">SpectroCoin</a> if you don't have an account yet.
+2. Log in to your <a href="https://spectrocoin.com/en/invite?referralId=b2n87748" target="_blank">SpectroCoin</a> account.
+3. Go to the "Business" section in the navigation menu.
+4. Navigate to the "New project" section in the navigation menu.
+5. Fill in the project name and make sure to enable the "Public key" section.
+A window with a "Private key" will appear, copy and save it.
+You can activate other options if needed.
+6. After filling in the details, you will be redirected to the projects page.
+Go to the created project and in the header, copy the "Merchant ID" and "Project (API) ID".

+> [!WARNING]
+> Please note that creating a project may require you to complete the verification process for your <a href="https://spectrocoin.com/en/invite?referralId=b2n87748" target="_blank">SpectroCoin</a> account.
+> Please note that the "Private key" is confidential information that should be kept secure.

+## 🧩&nbsp;&nbsp;For developers
+The backend is developed in Go language.
+The frontend (admin site and base site) operates on the Vue3 and TailwindCSS.

+There are a number of scripts (in the ./scripts folder) that simplify development:
+`./scripts/golang` - Installs or updates a previously installed version of go (if needed).
+`./scripts/migration` - Helps to work with migrations.
+For instance, the `./scripts/migration dev up` command will apply new migrations from folder ./migrations, then implement the migrations from folder ./fixtures.
+`./scripts/sqlite` - Optimizes the existing database.
+`./scripts/tools` - Sets up the necessary environment for development (if needed).
+`./scripts/webscripts` - For the basic site, updates vue3 to the latest version.

+> [!NOTE]
+> I recommend running the `./scripts/migration dev up` command.
+It will add test data to the database, which makes it easier to work with.
+For example, it will create products, transfer test images and create a test user for access to the admin panel:
+> login - user@mail.com
+> password - Pass123

+#### Admin panel (frontend)
+To develop the web interface of the admin panel, you need to start the litepay server (for example, execute the command from the project root `go run ./cmd/main.go serve`).
+The entire code is located in the folder ./web/admin.
+All the code is located in the folder ./web/admin.
+The command `cd ./web/admin && yarn run dev` will start the development server for the admin panel web interface.
+By default, it will be available at http://localhost:5173/_/.

+#### Base site (frontend)
+To develop the web interface of the admin panel, you need to start the litepay server (for example, execute the command from the project root `go run ./cmd/main.go serve`).
+To update the styles, it is necessary to execute the command `cd ./web/site && yarn run build`.
+If you actively change styles, you can run the command `cd ./web/site && yarn run dev`.
+It will monitor changes in files and automatically update the style file.

 ## 🗺️&nbsp;&nbsp;ToDo
 `litecart` has a [roadmap](https://github.com/users/shurco/projects/2) and I try to work on issues in specific order and such PRs often come in out of nowhere and skew all initial planning with tedious back-and-forth communication.